malike/malike.github.io/_posts/2022-04-20-Obersevability-Stack-with-Grafana-Loki-And-Tempo.md

 Putting everything together, our set up should be running succesfully on minikube like below:

 Now that everything is running, we need to set up a sample app to use the Observability stack.
-That iss where the [hotrod](https://github.com/jaegertracing/jaeger/tree/main/examples/hotrod) app by jaegar comes in.
+That is where the [hotrod](https://github.com/jaegertracing/jaeger/tree/main/examples/hotrod) app by jaegar comes in.

 ![deployed](/posts/observability-stack/deployed-stack.png)